openstack-archive/refstack-client/README.rst

    'upload' command, you can also override the Refstack API server uploaded to with the --url option.

+   **Note:**

+   a.
+Adding -i <path-to-private-key> option will upload test result with
+      digital signature.
+For signing refstack-client uses private RSA key.
+      OpenSSH format of rsa keys  supported, so you can just use your ssh key '~/.ssh/id-rsa' or generate a new one with 'ssh-keygen -b 4096'.
+      For now, signed test results can be considereded as private.

 **Tempest Hacking**

 By default, refstack-client installs Tempest into the `.tempest` directory.